 An incredible undertaking, narrated with fantastic honesty, illustrating the emotional heights and depths overlanding can occasion.
 Overland Magazine

 Motorcycle Adventure and courage all the way…

 “Men do not want you if you are blind, why would you want to be with a blind woman?” asks Neena at the Centre for Blind Women in Delhi as Cathy and Bernard experience some heart wrenching cultural differences where a blind woman was considered doubly afflicted and worthless.
-Their old BMW motorcycle keeps breaking down and you feel for Bernard as the lights dim in Malaysia and the bike grinds to a halt with a dead battery!
+Their old BMW motorcycle keeps breaking down and you feel for Bernard as the lights dim in Malaysia and the bike grinds to a halt!
 But somehow they keep the bike going and in this they were often helped by the unwavering kindness of strangers.
 From border guards guiding Cathy’s hand to the bike to anchor her in a strange place, to Glen helping perform open heart surgery on the bike in the Nullarbor desert, the natural generosity of people is vividly portrayed.

 What is it like to be blind?

 You can find Touching the World through all the major suppliers (Amazon, WH Smith and Waterstones) along with independent suppliers.
 It is currently available in print, e-book and in Audio Book versions.
 You can also order signed print copies direct from Panther Publishing.